UKCloud/documentation/articles/vmware/vmw-how-zerto-create-vpg.md

     - System Service Profile (for 14-day Journaling Protection)

-      If your environment is in the Elevated OFFICIAL security domain, the service profile to use for 14-day Journaling Protection is called UKCloud Service Profile
+      If your environment is in the Elevated OFFICIAL security domain, the service profile to use for 14-day Journaling Protection is called UKCloud Service Profile.

     - Journaling Protection 28 Day Retention